-The Chi-Square test of Independence is used to determine if there is a significant relationship between two nominal (categorical) variables.
-The frequency of one nominal variable is compared with different values of the second nominal variable.
-The data can be displayed in an R*C contingency table, where R is the row and C is the column.
-For example, a researcher wants to examine the relationship between gender (male vs. female) and empathy (high vs. low).
+The Chi-Square test of independence is used to determine if there is a significant relationship between two nominal (categorical) variables.
+The frequency of each category for one nominal variable is compared across the categories of the second nominal variable.
+The data can be displayed in a contingency table where each row represents a category for one variable and each column represents a category for the other variable.
+For example, say a researcher wants to examine the relationship between gender (male vs. female) and empathy (high vs. low).
 The chi-square test of independence can be used to examine this relationship.
-If the null hypothesis is accepted there would be no relationship between gender and empathy.
-If the null hypotheses is rejected the implication would be that there is a relationship between gender and empathy (e.g. females tend to score higher on empathy and males tend to score lower on empathy).
+The null hypothesis for this test is that there is no relationship between gender and empathy.
+The alternative hypothesis is that there is a relationship between gender and empathy (e.g. there are more high-empathy females than high-empathy males).

 First we have to calculate the expected value of the two nominal variables.
 We can calculate the expected value of the two nominal variables by using this formula:

 Statistics Solutions can assist with your quantitative analysis by assisting you to develop your methodology and results chapters.
 The services that we offer include: